jonsuh/jonsuh.com/_posts/2014-09-26-mujjo-leather-iphone-wallet-case.md

 ## Summary

-Overally, I love and recommend the Mujjo Leather Wallet Case (I pre-ordered mine for the iPhone 6).
+Overally, I love and recommend the Mujjo Leather Wallet Case.
 Not only do I appreciate the beautiful design and high-quality leather and make, but I’ve found it extremely functional.

 The Leather Wallet Case for iPhone will cost you €37.15 ($47.36) + shipping.
-It fits both the iPhone 5 and 5s* and comes in tan or black.
+It fits both the iPhone 5 and 5s and comes in tan or black.

 - <a href="http://www.mujjo.com/collections/understated/leather-iphone-5s-wallet-case-tan" target="_blank">Tan Leather iPhone 5/5s Wallet Case</a>
 - <a href="http://www.mujjo.com/collections/low-key/leather-iphone-5s-wallet-case-black" target="_blank">Black Leather iPhone 5/5s Wallet Case</a>

-\* iPhone 6 or 6 Plus owners: Pre-order the Leather Wallet Case for the iPhone 6 in <a href="http://www.mujjo.com/leather-wallet-case-80-for-iphone-6-tan" target="_blank">Tan</a> or <a href="http://www.mujjo.com/leather-wallet-case-80-for-iphone-6-black" target="_blank">Black</a>, or for the 6 Plus in <a href="http://www.mujjo.com/leather-wallet-case-80-for-iphone-6-plus-tan" target="_blank">Tan</a> or <a href="http://www.mujjo.com/leather-wallet-case-80-for-iphone-6-plus-black" target="_blank">Black</a>.
+*If you own an iPhone 6*, read my review of the updated <a href="/blog/mujjo-leather-wallet-case-iphone-6">Leather Wallet Case</a>.